 The Reverend Dr. Cynthia Landrum, Minister

 Our minister is the Rev. Dr. Cynthia Landrum.
 Cindy has been in the Unitarian Universalist ministry since 2001.
-Prior to her arrival at FPC, Cindy served churches in Clarklake, Michigan; Gardner, Massachusetts; and Houston, Texas.
+Prior to her arrival at FPC in 2018, Cindy served churches in Clarklake, Michigan; Gardner, Massachusetts; and Houston, Texas.
 She was awarded the title of Minister Emerita from her last congregation, the Universalist Unitarian Church of East Liberty, because of her leadership strengths and long tenure.
 Cindy has a BA from the University of Michigan in English and Psychology, an MA from the University of Georgia in English, and a Doctor of Ministry from the Meadville Lombard Theological School.
 Her MA work was on folk narratives in the AIDS caregiving community, and her D.Min. dissertation focused on the shifting relationship to feminism among her generation of female UU ministers.

 Cindy was raised UU, and is a strong supporter of Unitarian Universalist religious education as a result.
 She describes herself as a spiritual humanist who draws from a wide variety of religious and secular sources for her sermons.
 She draws in particular from her love of Christian storytelling, Pagan and Wiccan ritual, and Buddhist practice.
 Secular sources that have influenced her range from the literature of the holocaust to science fiction and fantasy, and even Winnie-the-Pooh.

 Cindy has been very active in our larger association and minister’s groups, and is an avid writer, and has published a book of sermons and has had writings published in UU World on several occasions.
 She has created two coloring books of her Zentangle art which have been used by congregations all over the country.